pranavvss/Gestura-Multi-Control-Interface/README.md

 ------------------------------------------------------------------------------------------

-# (IMPORTANT) Scrole to the very bottom "TO SEE UPDATED FEATURES - CHANGELOGS"
+# <code style="color : darkorange">Scrole to the very bottom "TO SEE UPDATED FEATURES - CHANGELOGS"</code>